 You know the gooey, center-of-the-tray brownie that everyone fights over?
-Mike Simmons of Café Marie-Jeanne has a recipe for making a whole batch of those.
-His moist, fudgy brownies owe their richness to plenty of butter, eggs, and crème fraîche — and a finishing drizzle of olive oil, which lends a subtle grassy top note.
+Bunny of Café Marie-Jeanne has a recipe for making a whole batch of those.
+Her moist, fudgy brownies owe their richness to plenty of butter, eggs, and crème fraîche — and a finishing drizzle of olive oil, which lends a subtle grassy top note.

 Active Time:20 minutes